Tigers: Joker Marchant Stadium, Lakeland

 McKechnie Field, originally built in 1923 and renovated in 1991-93, is named for Hall of Fame manager Bill McKechnie, a Pittsburgh native and former Bradenton resident.
 McKechnie managed the Pirates to the World Series championship in 1925.
 The Bucs have trained and played their spring games at this site since 1969.

-Having received a complete facelift in 2008, McKechnie Field, the senior facility of the Grapefruit League, still retains all the charm of its history.
+Having received a complete facelift in 2008 as well as additional upgrades prior to the 2013 season, McKechnie Field, the senior facility of the Grapefruit League, still retains all the charm of its history.
 Eight new light towers outline the park and the visitors' clubhouse has been rebuilt, but the historical façade of the grandstand still showcases the vintage ballpark look.

 The renovations included new grounds, wide access ramps, concession stands, kiosks and improved sight lines.
 The palm-tree-lined park features 1920s Spanish-mission style architure, using masonry, stucco and structural steel materials.
 A public plaza and walkway around the park were also added.
-Inside McKechnie, fans were moved closer to the field by expanding seating capacity from approximately 4,200 to more than 6,500.
+Inside McKechnie, fans were moved closer to the field by expanding seating capacity to 8,500.
 The ballpark is often sold out for Spring Training games.

 Phillies: Bright House Field, Clearwater